 Harvested a bushel or a peck?
 Or maybe you just got carried away at the local grocers or farmers’ market.
-Whether you’re storing a week’s worth of apples or enough to—hopefully—last the winter, here are some tips to make apples last (and, of course, taste their best):
+Whether you’re storing a week’s worth of apples or enough to—hopefully—last the winter, here are some apple storage tips to make yours last (and, of course, taste their best):

 • Choose a good variety for keeping.
 Some apple varieties keep better than others, so if you want to keep apples for several months, choose a good late-keeping variety at the end of the season.
 Good keepers include the tart, thick-skinned varieties: Granny Smith, Jonathan, Fiji, McIntosh, Melrose, Rome, Honeycrisp.
 That thick skin protects the apple, and most of these also have firmer flesh.
 And because they’re less sweet, there’s less sugar to contribute to breakdown of the flesh.
 If you have thinner-skinned, sweeter apples—like Gala or Golden Delicious—eat those up first.
 Whichever variety you buy, make sure the apples have no bruising or wrinkling.